County Londonderry: Two people in hospital after Enagh Lough incident

 - Published

-Two people have been taken to Altnagelvin Hospital following an incident at Enagh Lough, County Londonderry.
+Two people have been taken to Altnagelvin Hospital after an incident at Enagh Lough, County Londonderry.

-The Northern Ireland Ambulance Service said the air ambulance has been involved in the operation.
+The Northern Ireland Ambulance Service said the air ambulance had been involved in the operation which began at about 18:30 BST.

 Police, Foyle Search and Rescue and fire crews have attended what police described as an ongoing incident.